opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/09_relation.md

   - DS_AssociationTypeCodes values from [ISO-19115-1](https://standards.iso.org/iso/19115/resources/Codelists/gml/DS_AssociationTypeCode.xml)
   - DS_AssociationTypeCodes values from [ISO-19115-1](https://standards.iso.org/iso/19115/resources/Codelists/gml/DS_AssociationTypeCode.xml) extended in the Swiss version (CHE_DS_AssociationTypeCode) with the values: `isTemporalStateOf`, `isDescriptionOf`, and `isDescribedBy`.

+[TODO] To be Checked, dcat v3 proposes the use of DCTERM: Usage note:	Used to link to another resource where the nature of the relationship is known but does not match one of the standard [DCTERMS] properties (dcterms:hasPart, dcterms:isPartOf, dcterms:conformsTo, dcterms:isFormatOf, dcterms:hasFormat, dcterms:isVersionOf, dcterms:hasVersion, dcterms:replaces, dcterms:isReplacedBy, dcterms:references, dcterms:isReferencedBy, dcterms:requires, dcterms:isRequiredBy) or [PROV-O] properties (prov:wasDerivedFrom, prov:wasInfluencedBy, prov:wasQuotedFrom, prov:wasRevisionOf, prov:hadPrimarySource, prov:alternateOf, prov:specializationOf).

 ## Examples

 ```turtle